kaiyu92/cobbie/README.md

 ### Backend

-Backend is build using node.js, express, & mongodb.
+Backend is build using node.js, express, & mongodb to form RESTful API.

 To get the backend process running: